 She parted her lips to silent still tongue as memory flayed her raw.
-The mist softly shivered, but would not part on the recesses of her mind.
+The mist softly shivered but would not part on the recesses of her mind.
 The little maid quaked for again letting silence prove what a terrible slave she was.

 Sephiroth stroked her cheek with a sigh before kissing her on the brow.
 “Just dresses and skirts and blouses to match and anything else you might think.
 I have all the sizes.
 Are you ready for them?”
 He read them off twice to be sure.
 “Oh, and jewelry.
 Let’s not forget that.”
 A pause.
 “I suppose just a set of each.
 And hair clips and ribbons of each hue and type.
 Make sure some of the latter are pink, and all of the jewelry must be real gems, true gold, silver, and platinum.
 My little rose should feel like a queen.
 Nothing base will touch her skin.”

 “Her coloring?
 Fairer than the mist with the first blush of dawn on her cheeks.
 She resembles a tiny porcelain doll with large, deep, summer-blessed eyes.
-Her hair is chestnut waves down to her knees with bangs similar to mine.
+Her hair is chestnut waves down to mid-back with bangs similar to mine.
 Yes, she’s lovely, beyond so.
 Beautiful’s the word I would use.
 A picture?
 I will check with her when this call is done.”

 Aeris blinked up with hands curled on his chest.
 My master’s eyes are utterly exquisite.
 I’ve never seen lashes half so long.
 Does the light live along every strand?
 The blinks grew longer as his low tone wreathed around her as readily as his embrace.

 “When do you think it will be delivered?
 In less than two weeks, is that true?
-Wonderful, that’s sooner than I hoped.
+Wonderful, that’s sooner than I had hoped.
 You’ve been absolutely helpful.”
 He wrote down a name.
 Then he wrote down a note in flowing and neat shorthand.

-Sephiroth removed the phone from his ear, and shifted his arm around Aeris.
+Sephiroth removed the phone from his ear and shifted his arm around Aeris.
 When he lifted the tiny Cetra up, she fully shut her eyes.

 “Master?” she whispered, resting her cheek against a leather lapel.